thomasddn/ha-volvo-cars/README.md

 | Fuel consumption unit         | You can choose between `l/100km`, `mpg (UK)` and `mpg (US)`.              | Cars with a combustion engine.                        |
 | Images transparent background | Whether or not you want transparent a background for the exterior images. | Depending on the image URL provided by the Volvo API. |
 | Images background color       | Choose the background color for the exterior images.                      | Depending on the image URL provided by the Volvo API. |

-## 🤖 Actions

-The integration allows you to refresh all data or only specific parts of the data as needed by using the `Refresh data` action.
-This action can be used in automations.

-Triggering a data refresh with this action will reset the current refresh timer, postponing the next scheduled full data refresh.

 ## 🛟 Need help?